 But, remember that this may require more than one application to completely eliminate the odor.

 3. Give It A Once-Over Using A Carpet Cleaner

-How To Stop Your Dog From Peeing On The Carpet
+How To Stop Your Dog From Urinating On The Carpet

 You can always get an indoor dog potty to provide your pooch with a specified area to pee or poo indoors.

 These devices are rather easy to clean and some are specially designed to eliminate foul odors, which means you will no longer have to deal with that uncomfortable smell in your home anymore.